Skip to main content

-Definition and Symptoms of Irritable Bowel Syndrome (IBS)
+Definition and Symptoms of Irritable Bowel Syndrome (IBS): can ibs cause ed

 Irritable Bowel Syndrome, commonly known as IBS, is a chronic disorder that affects the large intestine.
 It's characterized by a group of symptoms that occur together, including abdominal pain, cramping, bloating, and changes in bowel habits such as diarrhea and constipation.
 Some people may also experience excessive wind or flatulence and an urgent need to move their bowels.